SughoshKulkarni/WildWav/README.md

 The display automatically resizes to fit the device screen best.
 The app currently does not work on iOS devices due to security reasons.

+Languages and Technologies used:
+* Python
+* Flask API
+* HTML
+* JavaScript
+* Heroku

+You can check out the website [here](https://www.wildwav.com/ "WildWav.com"), or you can keep reading to understand more about how we built this app from getting the data to modeling and deployment process.

 ---

 ## Data collection